Google Ads Guide – How to Set up an Account & Campaigns

 You should be looking at competitors and exploring their campaigns.
 This can help you understand value propositions and the keywords that you should be targeting.
 You can look at what is working for companies like yours and what isn’t.
 One of the best ways to do this is really very simple.
 Just search the keywords related to your industry in Google and take a look at the displayed sponsored results.
 Explore what they offer, how their ads are structured and then work to improve their campaign.
 SEMRush can also be a great tool for researching what keywords competitors are hitting.

-Setup Adwords Conversion Tracking
+Setup Google Ads Conversion Tracking

 The industry expert can also different views to a target customer searching in Google with layman understanding.
 How they search and think about things can be different to how an industry specialist thinks about things.
 Refine ads, keyword selection, and bidding to optimise towards your advertising objectives such as a cost per lead or sale, or brand awareness, etc.